 Many of the items that we eliminated during our huge declutter ended up going in the garbage.
 I was able to donate 1 large bag of items (mostly garden items and kids bikes/outside toys).

-It took us an entire day (about 10-12 hours of work) between both the hubby and I to get our garage in order.
-We went through every little item (every screw, nail and part we came across).
+It took us an entire day (about 10-12 hours of work) between both the hubby and me to get our garage in order.
+We went through every little item (every screw, nail, and part we came across).
 This was the only way to get the garage completely organized.
 Before we started this project, we knew it was going to take a lot of hard work.
-Be prepared to be exhausted afterword… we happened to declutter our garage on a very hot summer day, which was probably not a good idea, but it was so worth the end results!
+Be prepared to be exhausted afterward… we happened to declutter our garage on a very hot summer day, which was probably not a good idea, but it was so worth the end results!